vibewell25/vibewell/docs/docs/deployment/ci-cd-integration.md

-# Vibewell CI/CD Pipeline Integration Guide
+# VibeWell CI/CD Pipeline Integration Guide

 This document provides step-by-step instructions for integrating the GitHub Actions workflow with your CI/CD pipeline and configuring the necessary environment variables and secrets.

 ## Overview

-The Vibewell CI/CD pipeline is implemented using GitHub Actions and includes the following stages:
+The VibeWell CI/CD pipeline is implemented using GitHub Actions and includes the following stages:
 - Linting and type checking
 - Building and unit testing
 - End-to-end testing